-- V.C.
-Program Evaluation and Improvement - V.C.1.
-The program director must appoint the Program Evaluation Committee to conduct and document the Annual Program Evaluation as part of the program's continuous improvement process.
-(Core) - V.C.1.a) The Program Evaluation Committee must be composed of at least two program faculty members, at least one of whom is a core faculty member, and at least one fellow.
-(Core) - V.C.1.b) Program Evaluation Committee responsibilities must include: - V.C.1.b).(1) review of the program's self-determined goals and progress toward meeting them; (Core)

-V.C.1.b).(2) guiding ongoing program improvement, including

-development of new goals, based upon outcomes;
+V.C.
+Program Evaluation and Improvement

+V.C.1.
+Committee to conduct and document the Annual Program Evaluation Evaluation as part of the program's continuous improvement process.
+(Core) V.C.1.a) The Program Evaluation Committee must be composed of at least two program faculty members, at least one of whom is a core faculty member, and at least one fellow.
+(Core) V.C.1.b) Program Evaluation Committee responsibilities must include: V.C.1.b).(1) review of the program's self-determined goals and progress toward meeting them; (Core) V.C.1.b).(2) guiding ongoing program improvement, including development of new goals, based upon outcomes; and, (Core)
-and, (Core)